 The two-minute start intervals will be offset by requiring additional layover time for the earlier starters.
 These offset times will be added to the two hours of layover required for the race.
 Drivers are responsible for keeping track of their layover times.

 Trophy Class - No required rest or layover.

 The race trail is a scenic route that traverses varied terrain including forests, brooks, lakes, fields and populated areas.
 The distance, terrain, and variable weather make this a challenging race.
 Due to the rigors of the course, drivers will have to exercise good judgment in pacing themselves and their teams.
 The course is run on all snowmobile trails and the course markings for the event include the markings associated with the snowmobile trails.
 The trails in use will be presented at the musher meeting.

-The 8-dog Pro Class will start in Northome and will run south and then east to Barney’s Resort.
-This is a wilderness checkpoint.
-Mileage from the start to the Barney’s Resort checkpoint is 35 miles.
-The route continues to the east from Barney’s Resort for 35 miles to the finish at Marcell.
+The 8-Dog Pro class will start in Northome and run south, then east to Barney's Resort.
+This is a wilderness checkpoint – no handler assistance allowed.
+Two (2) hour rest plus differential will be taken here.
+The course will then return west to the finish in Northome.
 The total mileage for the 8-Dog Pro Class is 70 miles.